Special Experience

 A demonstration of “kotegaeshi,” one of several nigiri techniques

 “Squeezing” might sound straightforward, but there is a fine technique to proper nigiri.
-First, dampen your non-dominant hand with vinegar before using it to scoop up a small handful of sushi rice, forming your “shari.”
-Next, use the index finger of your dominant hand to spread a dab of wasabi onto your “neta.”
+First, dampen your hands with vinegar before using your right hand to scoop up a small handful of sushi rice, forming your “shari.”
+Next, use the index finger of your right hand to spread a dab of wasabi onto your “neta.”
 Finally, pack them together into a finished piece of sushi.
 Nothing to it, right?
 Unfortunately, words can be deceiving, as you will immediately and unmistakably taste if you try the sushi you roll yourself alongside Chef Hirai’s, made from exactly the same ingredients though it may be.

 The ideal portion of rice for each shari, depending on the neta, is usually 8-10 grams